Dollywood: 2020s developments

 During the 2022 off-season, a few changes were made to better the park and provide more space and improve efficiency.
 The Silver Dollar Mine tunnel, connecting the lower section of Craftsman's Valley and The Village, was removed.
 The area now provides a more open space for guests to walk through and also allow a chance to relax and enjoy the views of the passing Dollywood Express.
 Also, the parking complex was renovated to better utilize the lots at both Dollywood and Dollywood's Splash Country to provide a more efficient experience for guests as they enter the property.
 The principal change being the swapping of the guest traffic lanes with the tram lanes, which removes previous points of intersection between the two.
 The multi-property parking complex now employs a one-way circuit which eliminates the two-way traffic pattern of the old parking lot layout.
 Also, the addition of two extra parking toll booths (four attendants), as well as more staging lanes for the toll booths, will result in a reduction of time spent waiting to enter the property.
 Other projects throughout the Dollywood theme park property include the renovation of Iron Horse Pizza (formerly known as Victoria's Pizza) to include greater production capacity and more seating space for guests.
 The Emporium also received a complete makeover, providing a modern shopping experience as guests look to find unique Dollywood keepsakes.
 Also, as guests have continued to ask for more room to provide spacing in the park, two buildings were removed to allow for wider walkways — the former Eagle Shop (part of the second phase of the Craftsman's Valley widening project) and the former Christmas Cottage in Rivertown Junction.

-On August 5, 2022, it was announced that a new roller coaster named Big Bear Mountain was under construction and opened on May 12, 2023.
-It is also the longest in the park's history.
+On August 5, 2022, it was announced that a new roller coaster named Big Bear Mountain was under construction.
+Opened on May 12, 2023, it is the longest roller coaster in the park's history.

+In 2024, a new show, Heidi Parton's Kin and Friends, opened at the Dreamsong Theater.

+In September 2026, following Parton's death the previous month, Dollywood announced plans for a permanent reflection area honoring Parton near the Robert F. Thomas Chapel.
+Scheduled to open in March 2027, the area will feature a cascading waterfall and a sculpted guitar, while the chapel will receive stained-glass windows depicting the changing seasons of the Great Smoky Mountains and inspired by Ecclesiastes 3:1, one of Parton's favorite Bible verses.